 It’s important to make sure your skin is in good condition for epilation to avoid more irritation than is necessary.
 There are multiple ways of doing this.

 One of the main causes of ingrown hairs is dead skin cells blocking the pores through which hairs grow.
 This is why it is important to exfoliate before epilating.
+My current favorite product for exfoliation is this Himalayan Salt Scrub– and it’s affordable too!

 For best results try to exfoliate about a day before you plan to epilate.
 You can, of course, exfoliate right before epilating but this tends to leave the skin feeling a little delicate and could result in more pain and redness than normal.

 Exfoliating once a week will keep your skin nice and fresh.
 If you’re going to be epilating once every couple of weeks we highly recommend you start exfoliating regularly too.
+The Braun epilator actually comes with a facial cleansing brush that you can use for exfoliation!

 This bit of prep is really only relevant for your first time epilating.
 Epilators work best when hair is short and of similar length.
 If the hair is too long what often happens is the hair simply breaks off instead of being fully pulled out.
 Some epilators have shaving heads so you can use the same device.
+This is one of my favorite features on the Braun Silk Epil 9.

 For your first time, we recommend shaving 1-3 days before you plan on epilating to give the hair enough time to grow out a little.